chetmac/airpress/README.txt

 7. Visit http://airtable.com/api to get your API Key and APP ID.

 == Changelog ==

+= 1.1.43 =
+* Added attribute "condition" to [apr field=""].
+Allows targeting of specific record/row when VirtualFields or VirtualPosts retrieve more than one record.
+Example usage would be: [apr field="Name" condition="Test Column|specific value"]

 = 1.1.42 =
 * Removed default value for VirualPost configuration "sort" field.
 It was causing Airtable API requests to respond with 422 "Unprocessable Entity" response (because it was not a valid field) with created 404's (as no records were returned).
 Thanks @mazoola